pyretis.pyvisa package

 The function shall remove initial nan, assuming that they are originated by incomplete initial conditions (e.g. no energy file).
 In the case that nan appears as last cycle, it will not be fixed and an error shall rise up later in the code.

-Parameters:data (list) – Input list.
-If nan are present, they are replaced by the following entry.
-The method accounts for multiple consecutive nan occurrence.
+Parameters:data (list, dict, object like pandas.DataFrame or pandas.Series) – Input data structure.
+If np.nan are present, they are replaced by the following entry.
+The method accounts for multiple consecutive np.nan occurrences.

 pyretis.pyvisa.plotting module